 BS in Forestry/Ecosystem management

 Already a road marathoner, Megan found that trail running combined her love of covering distance and spending a great deal of time in the mountains.
-Trail running also allowed for brief spells of employment without sacrificing peace or happiness.
+Trail running and hiking also allowed for brief spells of employment without sacrificing peace or happiness.

 Certified AMGA Rock Guide, Aspirant AMGA Alpine Guide, Trained AMGA Ski Guide, AIARE Level II, WFR

 Kip graduated from the University of Oregon where he studied Sociology, Special Education, Adventure Education, and Wilderness Leadership.
 In 1999, he headed to Leadville, CO to work for the Colorado Outward Bound School, eventually becoming the Course Director, Program Manager and Trainer.
 After thirteen years of dedication to the school, Kip continues to be a technical trainer for the rock and mountaineering programs.